 One of the most discussed and debated Cancer issues is late diagnosis.
 Cyberspace is full of disturbing stories and many different cancers are involved.
 Some cancers are much more difficult to diagnose than others and this increases the need for more awareness campaigns.
 Neuroendocrine Cancer – also known as Neuroendocrine Tumours, or NETs for short, is one such cancer.
 Statistics indicate that many patients are initially diagnosed with something else and it occasionally takes some time to be formally diagnosed with NETs.

-It is a myth, however, to suggest that this happens to all NET patients.
+However, it’s wrong to suggest that this happens to most NET patients.
 I have heard many many stories from people who have had a speedy diagnosis, even those where their cancer had advanced silently to a metastatic stage (I myself am in that category).
 And you can still see several specialists within a short period of time – it’s the time that is important not the number of people you see in between.
 It’s also a myth to suggest that you only need to see one doctor to be diagnosed with a cancer.
 This is why I have little faith in patient surveys.
 The problem with some of the NET Cancer survey statistics is that the reach is nearly always limited and therefore the data can be skewed, particularly when the target collection is in the main from patient forums or groups where the ratio of problematic diagnoses is high.
 Offering patients a platform disguised as a survey is like ‘situating the appreciation’.
 On certain forums, it can often be like pushing at an open door.
 It’s a difficult area but we need a new model for capturing patient opinion.

-Like many other Cancers, Neuroendocrine Cancer is one of a number of ‘difficult to diagnose with some of its variants more difficult than others.
-It’s a less common form of cancer but it does have a rising incidence rate and in some respects, this is because people now know more about it (particularly medical staff), diagnostic tools have improved; and …….. the correct ICD codes are being applied by physicians (although this is probably still far from being 100%).
+Like many other Cancers, Neuroendocrine Cancer is one of a number of ‘difficult to diagnose’ conditions with some of its variants more difficult than others.
+It’s a less common form of cancer but with a fast rising incidence rate.
+In some respects, the incidence rate increase is due to people knowing more about it (particularly medical staff), diagnostic tools have improved; and critically …….. the correct ICD codes are being applied by physicians, although this is probably still far from being 100% accurate.
 In short, it’s been underdiagnosed and under-reported for decades.
 Consequently, it’s not as ‘rare’ as we have been consistently told.
-In England, the latest figures from Public Health England indicate an annual incidence rate of 8/100,000 – to put that info perspective, one patient every 2 hours.
+In England, the latest figures from Public Health England indicate an annual incidence rate of 8/100,000 – to put that into perspective, one patient every 2 hours.
 Eminent NET specialists in USA are now suggesting there are 200,000 undiagnosed cases in that country adding that the autopsy rate of ‘carcinoid’ finds is four times higher than the documented diagnosis figure.
 A review of autopsy cases in Australia found that 0.05% had undiagnosed Pheochromocytoma / Paraganglioma.
 Spoiler alert – it isn’t rare.

-‘If your Doctors don’t suspect it – they won’t detect it’ is a great cliché – but not practical.
+‘If your Doctors don’t suspect it – they won’t detect it’ is a great cliché – but not practical at primary care.
 There are 200 different cancer types and some have a bunch of sub-types.
-And at GP/PCP level, you can add another 10,000 non-cancer conditions.
-It’s impossible for anyone to know everything about every cancer but sometimes a referral for something else can be a trigger for a diagnosis of Cancer.
+And at primary care level, you can add another 10,000 non-cancer conditions.
+It’s impossible for anyone to know everything about every cancer BUT ……. a referral for something else can be a trigger for a diagnosis of Cancer.
 In fact, I suspect this is a very frequent scenario.
 A picture of your insides is key, regardless of what your physician is suspecting.
 In short, you don’t really need to suspect NETs to detect it.

 However……if your Doctors don’t suspect something, they won’t detect anything!